 Raspberries are normally difficult to get as their supply is somewhat limited.
-In order to avoid taking out a second mortgage on your home for a raspberry smoothie, you can buy frozen or homegrown raspberries.
+In order to avoid taking out a second mortgage on your home for fresh raspberries, you can buy frozen or grow your own raspberries.

 Raspberries are wonderfully juicy, delicate berry that have a hollow core.
 People sometimes refer to these fruits as aggregate fruits because they are known to be a compendium of all the smaller fruits that have seeds.
 These are called drupelets.

 When it comes to raspberry nutrition, here are the delicious nutritious facts.

 Raspberries have a very high count of manganese and vitamin c, which is very good for you.
 The next highest nutrient in this fruit is dietary fiber.
 Other nutrients found in raspberries are copper, potassium, magnesium, folate, vitamin B2, vitamin B3, and omega 3 fatty acids.
 One of the main benefits of raspberries is that they are a tasty way to get good nutrition.

 The red raspberry contains Ellagic Acid, a polyphenol antioxidant.
 Ellagic Acid appears to reduce high blood pressure.

 Some interesting facts you might like to know about the raspberry is that many years ago they were believed to clean your teeth and cure sore eyes.
 They also come from the rose family and are the most delicate berry you can get.
 Although red and black berries are common, raspberries are available in many more colors than just red and black.